 frequently asked questions about bankruptcy

-A Calgary bankruptcy is meant to provide a fresh financial start for honest debtors who find themselves insolvent – they no longer have the resources either in monthly income or in accumulated assets to pay off all they owe.
-The Bankruptcy and Insolvency Act (BIA) – which is the federal law governing bankruptcies in Canada as well as all Provincial legislation supporting the Act, ensure that debtors are not left with absolutely nothing with which to start over.
+A Calgary bankruptcy is meant to provide a fresh financial start for honest debtors who find themselves insolvent.
+What is insolvency?
+It simply means they no longer have the resources, either in monthly income or available assets, to pay off all they owe.
+The Bankruptcy and Insolvency Act (BIA) – which is the federal law governing bankruptcies in Canada as well as all Provincial legislation supporting the Act, ensures that debtors are not left with absolutely nothing with which to start over.

-For many of the younger generations the fear is they will never be able to borrow money again at worst, or at best, it will take the 7 years or more the bankruptcy remains on their credit report before they can think of buying a car or a condominium or a house.
+For many, the fear is they will never be able to borrow money again at worst, or at best, it will take the 7 years or more the bankruptcy remains on their credit report before they can think of buying a car or home.

-A Canada bankruptcy trustee is a skilled professional in the field of debt solution management who undergoes a rigorous training and licensing procedure overseen by the Office of the Superintendent of Bankruptcy.
-The training involves five different levels of complexity and takes years to complete.
-In short, these men and women are simply the best resources available when it comes to all debt solutions – not just bankruptcy.
+A Canada bankruptcy trustee is a skilled debt professional who undertakes a series training and licensing courses overseen by the Office of the Superintendent of Bankruptcy.
+Trustees are skilled in all areas of debt help and are just about the best resource available when you need financial help.

 If you are married and considering filing for personal bankruptcy as an individual, both you and your spouse need to know what impact the bankruptcy filing by one partner will have on the other.

-First, the non-filing spouse is NOT responsible for the legal debts incurred by the filing spouse acting alone.
-If you have creditors threatening you with forcing one spouse to pay off the debts of the other, it is nothing more than a common scare tactic.
+If you have creditors threatening to force one spouse to pay off the debts of the other, it is nothing more than a common scare tactic.